Arnavion/fac-rs/README.md

 This creates the `fac` binary at `./target/release/fac`

-`fac` requires a nightly compiler since it uses some unstable features (async-await, impl-trait-type-aliases).
+`fac` requires a nightly compiler since it uses an unstable feature (impl-trait-type-aliases).

 # Run